SumoLogic/sumologic-documentation/docs/send-data/kubernetes/troubleshoot-collection.md

 "sumologic/collection-sumologic-otelcol-logs-0"
 ```

-If all information are correct, please refer to the following sections to continue investigation:
+If all information are correct, refer to the following sections to continue investigation:

 - [Check the `/metrics` endpoint](#check-the-metrics-endpoint)
 - [Check the `/metrics` endpoint for Kubernetes services](#check-the-metrics-endpoint-for-kubernetes-services)